Kitura/Health/README.md

 ```

-In the code sample above, the health of the application is exposed through a `/health` endpoint.
+In the code sample above, the health of the application is exposed through the `/health` endpoint.
 Cloud environments (e.g. Cloud Foundry, Kubernetes, etc.) can then used the status information returned from the `/health` endpoint to monitor and manage the Swift application instance.